patolit/uvbunny/README.md

 - **Firestore** for real-time data storage
 - **Event-driven architecture** for happiness calculations
 - **Automatic summary updates** for performance
+- **Cron-based idle system** that runs every hour to check for neglected bunnies

 ### Data Flow
 1. **User Action** → Feed/Play with bunny